Aleqsd/la-commu-discord-bot/README.md

 ---

-## Running Locally as a Systemd Service (Linux server)
+## Running Locally as a Systemd Service (Ubuntu server)

-When running outside of Scaleway (e.g. on your own Debian box), you can keep the bot alive in the background and view logs easily by using **systemd**.
+When running outside of Scaleway (e.g. on your own Ubuntu host), you can keep the bot alive in the background and view logs easily by using **systemd**.

 ### 1. Create a virtualenv (once per machine)